The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 Offers Telehealth

-Chandra Ivey is an Otolaryngologist in New York, New York.
+Chandra Ivey is an Otolaryngologist practicing medicine in New York, New York.
 Dr. Ivey is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-Her top areas of expertise are Laryngeal Nerve Damage, Spasmodic Dysphonia, Vocal Cord Dysfunction, and Laryngitis.
+She is also highly rated in 32 other conditions, according to our data.
+Her clinical expertise encompasses Laryngeal Nerve Damage, Spasmodic Dysphonia, Vocal Cord Dysfunction, and Laryngitis.
+Dr. Ivey is board certified in American Board Of Otolaryngology.

 Distinguished in Vocal Cord Dysfunction